Middle Class Party: Party History

 The MP was founded by Abraham Staalman a businessman from Amsterdam.
 The 1918 elections were the first election in the Netherlands which used a system of proportional representation.
-With about 12500 votes (1% of the votes) the MP won one seat, as did several other one or two person parties.
+With about 12,500 votes (1% of the votes) the MP won one seat, as did several other one or two person parties.
 After the elections the election law became more restrictive.
-Between 1918 and 1921 the MP cooperated in the neutral parliamentary party, with four other one or two seat parties, namely the Peasants' League, the Economic League, the Neutral Party and the Alliance for Democratization of the Army.
+Between 1918 and 1921, the MP cooperated in the neutral parliamentary party, with four other one or two seat parties, namely the Peasants' League, the Economic League, the Neutral Party and the Alliance to Democratise the Forces.
 The parliamentary party was led by former minister Willem Treub.
 In 1921 several of these parties, including the Middle Class Party merged into the Liberal State Party, together with two larger liberal parties.

 The Middle Class Party continued as an independent part of this new party, with a separate list for the elections (some times combined with the Neutral Party).
-In 1929 this special position was abolished and Staalman left the Liberal State Party to found the Middle Party for City and Country, which won one seat in the 1929 elections.
-In 1971 the New Middle Party entered in the elections, which saw itself as a continuation of the Middle Class Party.
+In 1929, this special position was abolished and Staalman left the Liberal State Party to found the Middle Party for City and Country, which won one seat in the 1929 elections.
+In 1971, the New Middle Party entered in the elections, which saw itself as a continuation of the Middle Class Party.